 A native of Greenwood, Delaware, Mary Ann Sorden Stuart organized Delaware’s suffrage movement in the wake of the Civil War.
 She persistently lobbied the state legislature for women’s equality, first for property and earnings rights and later for women’s suffrage.
 In 1869, she organized the state’s first convention for Women’s Suffrage in Wilmington.

-Their stories, their vision for a more equal Delaware motivate us to build coalitions and recruit pro-choice Democratic women to run for office in the First State.
+Their stories, their vision for a more equal Delaware motivate us to build coalitions and recruit pro-choice Democratic women to run for state and local office in the First State.

 Mary Ann’s List believes in bodily-autonomy, the ability for a woman to choose her own path with regards to reproductive rights and health care.
 This includes the right to an abortion, but also spans to the right to affordable and accessible healthcare.
 It is important to eliminate restrictions of medical abortions, while also pushing for better, more attainable healthcare throughout the state.